How to watch Game of Thrones season 8, episode 3 this Sunday

-The Battle for Winterfell is upon us.
-After two episodes of the final season of Game of Thrones we've seen a lot of talking.
+Yes, going into the weekend was all about Avengers: Endgame -- but coming out of it, we're back to the final season of Game of Thrones.
+That's because there are only 4 episodes left, and the Battle for Winterfell is upon us.
+And that's a big change from the first 2 episodes, which were all about... talking.
 Our heroes experienced reunions, first meetings and revelations aplenty in the first episode, titled Winterfell.
 And in the second, A Knight of the Seven Kingdoms, there were more reunions... and revelations, plus plenty of drinking, singing and hanky-panky.

 Episode 3 looks like less talk, more fight.
 The living are finally all assembled for the coming fight against the dead.
 And if this is indeed the Battle for Winterfell, it's rumored to be incredibly bloody and could end with some of those living, well, not so alive.
 Here's the episode 3 trailer.